eigirdas03/libraryService/README.md

 * name
 * address
 * opened (year)
-* books[] (book resource array, but in POST/PUT body books IDs are written here, book object is automatically added to array by specified ID)
+* books[] (book resource array, in POST/PUT body book IDs are written here, book object with that id is automatically added to the array)

 ### Book